-The following are the main care services that veterans who are covered will qualify for:
+The following are the main care services that veterans who are covered will qualify for in VA Medical Benefits Package:

 - Health care services for medical needs as well as mental health care (including substance abuse) for outpatient services.